Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 developments, community projects and future directions.
 We cover topics of general interest as well as those with the greatest impact on the software.
 This quarter the `Bioconductor` core team relocated from Seattle, Washington to Buffalo, New York and welcomed two new team members.
-New forums for sharing workflows and analysis pipelines include the recently launched `Bioconductor` F1000Research Channel and the new section for `R`/`Bioconductor` Workflows in the BMC Source Code for Biology and Medicine journal.
-New feature and functions are summarized for the infrastructure packages as well as a handful of contributed packages that have been especially active over the past devel cycle.
+Two new forums for workflows and analysis pipelines were introduced: the recently launched `Bioconductor` F1000Research Channel and the new section for `R`/`Bioconductor` Workflows in the BMC Source Code for Biology and Medicine journal.
+New features and functions are summarized for the infrastructure packages as well as a handful of contributed packages that have been especially active over the past devel cycle.

 ## Contents
 {:.no_toc}